sciencemesh/sciencemesh/docs/content/en/docs/Technical-documentation/IOP/Configuration/Example-of-toml-file/_index.md

 ---

-Example of toml file for reva deployment could be found [here](https://github.com/cs3org/reva/blob/master/examples/sciencemesh/sciencemesh.toml).
+The reference toml file for reva deployment is available [here](https://github.com/cs3org/reva/blob/master/examples/sciencemesh/sciencemesh.toml).

+An additional toml file is available [here](https://github.com/cs3org/reva/blob/master/examples/sciencemesh/sciencemesh-apps.toml) to run apps, but it is not yet integrated, therefore please do not use it yet.

 To get an understanding on how to create, use and manage Reva configuration, please refer to the [official Reva documentation](https://reva.link/docs/getting-started/beginners-guide/).